Skip to main content

 Financial Support

 All first-year students receive full financial support from BBSP which includes a competitive stipend, health insurance, tuition, and fees.
 After the first year, students are supported by funds from their thesis advisors.
+For more information about this, please see the BBSP website.

 Transfer credits